ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 additional pieces of information in the suffix that can be interpreted by any compatible implementations and ignored otherwise.

+# IANA Considerations {#iana-cons}

+Multi-character namespaces are assigned by IANA using the "IETF Review" policy defined by {{RFC8126}}; the IETF review process needs to be based on the requirements laid out in {{multi-char}}.

+# Security Considerations

+TBD

 --- back

+# Acknowledgements

+TBD